se-edu/se-book/uml/sequenceDiagrams/minimalNotation/introduction/outcomes.md

-:trophy: Can create sequence diagrams with minimal notation :three:
+:trophy: Can interpret sequence diagrams with minimal notation :three: